 This highly-rated bouncer is inexpensive, lightweight (read: easy to move from room to room), non-ugly, and gets the job done.
 Reviewers love that baby feels cozy and snug, while his own movements jiggle the bouncer.
-For extra stimulation, you can turn on calming vibrations, and baby can kick and bat at the animals on the removable toy bar.
+For extra stimulation, you can turn on calming vibrations, and baby can kick and bat at the toys on the removable toy bar.

 Also in the “wow, that’s cheap!” category is this rocker seat.
 This particular contraption grows with your child, meaning you can continue to use it into the toddler years (huge bonus, as most of these seats are only meant to be used for 0-6 months).

 If you’re looking for a high quality baby bouncer (one that can be used for several kiddos) — or if you have a rich Aunt who will buy it from your registry — there are some higher-end bouncers out there that are well-liked… and great looking.
 These are all in the $200 territory.